Eternal Security Is a Community Project

 The crucial question for you in these days — and those days — is “will you endure?”
 Will your faith bear up under the assaults that are coming?
 Or will you be “worn out” and give up the faith and join the unbelieving illusion of safety?
 This is the question of perseverance.
 The question of eternal security.
 And the question of today’s message.

-We are in a series of messages that reaches back over the last thirty years or so and tries to identify some of our defining truths — 30-year theological trademarks, biblical touchstones, doctrines or emphases that have shaped what Bethlehem is for these last three decades.
+We are in a series of messages that reaches back over the last thirty years or so and tries to identify some of our defining truths — thirty-year theological trademarks, biblical touchstones, doctrines or emphases that have shaped what Bethlehem is for these last three decades.
 The aim is to show that they are wonderfully designed for launching the next season, not landing the past season.
 The transition we are in is not mainly consummation, but preparation.
 That’s what these truths imply.

 A Doctrine of Urgent Application

 The doctrine we are talking about today goes by different names and has an urgent and practical application to our life together.
 Some call it the doctrine of eternal security.
-And Some call it the doctrine of perseverance.
+And some call it the doctrine of perseverance.
 And the practical application is that, whichever you call it, the process is a community project.
 That is, you and I are essential in helping each other persevere to the end in faith, and not make shipwreck of our souls.
 Or, as the title of the message says, “Eternal Security Is a Community Project.”

 The signature text that we have returned to many times over these decades is Hebrews 3:12–15.
 So I think it would be helpful to sketch a three-point theology of perseverance on the basis of these four verses, and their implications for your life.
 And then, I will show the wider basis for this in Scripture, its relation to the cross of our Lord Jesus, and close with some practical applications to your life in families and shepherd groups.